Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

      }
    }

-If Kurento replies as follows:
+If the reconnection to the given session was successful, the session's resources won't be garbage collected after 4 minutes, and Kurento replies as follows:

 .. code-block:: json